AiviaCommunity/PythonForAivia/README.md

 # Python for Aivia

 Here you will find Python recipes and helper functions for Aivia users.
 The goal of this repository is to organize the work of the Aivia team and the Aivia community at large.

-_Note: This is currently a work in progress, but we wanted to begin sharing it with our user community so they can use what we've created and make their own contributions._

 ## Repository Organization